paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/_index.md

 This guide should provide the basic means to diagnose simple errors and is by no means complete!

 ### [general problems](general)
-For motion related issues, a very short troubleshooting guide is provided [here](motion).
+For general issues, a very short troubleshooting guide is provided [here](general).

 ### [command line interface](ethercatcli)
 A very powerful tool is provided through the command line.